CalmedDuck/readmegenerator/develop/utils/README.md

-# Professional ReadMe Generator
+# README Generator

 ## Description
-This project creates custom readmes for new projects by using node.js.
+Generator that creates professional READMES for your new project.

 ## Table of Contents
 - [Installation](#installation)